ocelots/ocelots/README.md

 If you want some email domains to be able to view teams they are not members of:

     heroku config:add BLESSED_DOMAINS=domain.com

+You can specify the email sender by setting another environment variable:

+    heroku config:add FROM_EMAIL=sender@domain.com

+For local development, you can copy the SENDGRID_USERNAME and SENDGRID_PASSWORD and use them as local environment variables.